apache/incubator-heron/website/content/docs/developers/ui-guide.md

 4. Health metrics for the topology
 5. General Info about the topology
 6. General metrics for the topology
+7. Click components for more details
+8. Click instances for more details

 Each node in logical plan can be clicked for more specific info about that component. `TODO: Add topology page with component clicked`

+1. Link to topology level configs
+2. Link to Job page  only if the scheduler provides a link `(TODO: Link to this configuration)`
+3. Link to Viz dashboard for this topology only if Tracker is configured with one. `(TODO: Link to this configuration)`
+4. Averaged or Max metrics for all instances of this component
+5. Aggregated metrics for all instances of this component
+6. List of all instances and their aggregated metrics
+7. Instance level operations, which are described in more details below

+Clicking on an instance will highlight that instance in the list.
+`TODO: Add topology page with instance clicked`

+1. Aggregated metrics are only for this instance
+2. Component counters are still aggregated for all instances
+3. The selected instance is highlighted